Leonid Skirko

-Biography and Career
+Biography and career

-He was born in Shcherbynivka near Lozova, Ukraine to Marta (ne Havrysh), and to Mykola Skirko.
+He was born in Shcherbynivka near Lozova, Ukraine to Marta (ne Havrysh), and Mykola Skirko.
 The family fled both German and Russian occupation by crossing Ukraine to the relative safety of German Refugee camps.
 From 1945 to 1949, the Skirkos waited in a German Displaced persons camp in Augsburg for the opportunity to immigrate to another country.
-From 1949 to 1955 the family lived in San Paolo, Brazil.
-Leonid's passion for music was stirred up by attending Orthodox liturgy with his beloved babushka (grandmother), and singing in church choirs from the age of 9.
+From 1949 to 1955 the family lived in São Paulo, Brazil.
+Leonid's passion for music was stirred up by attending Orthodox liturgy with his beloved babushka (grandmother) and singing in church choirs from age 9.
 Leonid was 15 when he arrived in Canada in 1955 with this family.